Moultrie Family Immigration Lawyer

 - Fourth preference – Siblings of U.S. citizens.

 Regardless of your relationship to your relative, Shirazi’s immigration lawyers can help your family member come to the United States legally.
-For more information on how preference categories will impact your immigration application, don’t hesitate to call our office at either our Mexico or Georgia location.
+For more information on how preference categories will impact your immigration application, don’t hesitate to call our office.

 K visas allow foreign relatives to live and work in the United States without obtaining green card status so long as they have a spouse or parent who is a U.S. citizen.
 The children must be unmarried and under the age of 21 to qualify for a K Visa.
 The spouse can use a K-3 visa to live and work in the United States until their green card is processed.
 The children are given K-4 visas.